Written by: Steve Barker

 How I came to find 1000 Ripples

 A few months ago, I saw a call out on Facebook to Bloggers, Authors and Writers to join a collaborative project called '1000 Ripple Effects'.
 This immediately caught my attention and I responded to the post saying I was interested in some more information.
 Stacey promptly got in contact with me and within the next hour or two I was on a phone call with her to discuss this project and learn more about it.

-Standing on the front lawn of a friends house I was about to visit, my body was covered in Goosebumps as I listened to Stacey talk from her heart about this project and what her goals were, I was completely blown away.
+Standing on the front lawn of a friends house I was about to visit, my body was covered in Goosebumps as I listened to Stacey talk from her heart about this project and what her goals are, I was completely blown away.
 Goosebumps covered me from head to toe and my scalp tingled, not the type of freaky shivers you get but the type you get when something is so closely aligned with your heart you feel it through your whole body, this is what was happening.
 What Stacey was explaining to me was connected to my deepest hearts desire.
 "I'M IN!"
-I exclaimed excitedly as tears welled up in my eyes.
+I exclaimed excitedly and choked up as tears welled up in my eyes.
 (I'm a sook) but this cause is so beautiful, even if I wasn't to be involved, it would still tug on my heart strings.